COST MODELING

 The practical next step

-If you want a ready-to-use landed cost sheet instead of building one from scratch, China Sourcing Ops Kit includes a Landed Cost Calculator, Supplier Comparison Scorecard, RFQ Template, and the checklists that go with them.
+If you want a ready-to-use landed cost sheet instead of building one from scratch, China Sourcing Ops Kit includes a Landed Cost Calculator, Supplier Comparison Scorecard, RFQ Template, production controls, inspection summaries, and issue-tracking files that keep the cost model tied to the real sourcing decision.

 If you are not ready for the full toolkit yet, start with the free 8 Supplier Email Templates for China Sourcing and tighten your supplier communication first.